Fairgreen International School, The Sustainable City, Dubailand

 Of all features of the Sustainable City the standout, for children at The Fairgreen School, is probably The Farm.
 This delivers over 3,000 square metres of urban farming and includes 11 biodomes, one of which is managed by the school and its children.
 A community Box Programme, increasingly common in the UK, allows the school and resident access to “home grown” fruit and vegetables that have been produced within the farming belt of the City.
 The water used for the farming is all recycled greywater, processed within the City.

 The Diamond Innovation Centre at the heart of The Sustainable City provides houses R&D programmes in conjunction with sustainability players including the diversity of California.
 It is also the region’s first carbon negative footprint building: over its lifetime it will produce more energy than that required to both run and produce it.
-A Junior Innovation Centre showcase, from a child-focussed perspective, the importance and impacts of sustainability and the science that underpins it.
+A Junior Innovation Centre showcase, from a child-focused perspective, the importance and impacts of sustainability and the science that underpins it.
 The headquarters of the Emirates Wildlife Fund-WWF is also based within the City and works with the City to tackle climate change, promote solar power and develop best practice within the field of energy conservation.

 The Sustainable City also includes the most advanced Paediatric Centre in the UAE specially designed to offer the spectrum of child medical and related specialist services offering easy and highly accessible links for children with specialised SEND requirements including autism.